kaaproject/kaa-rfcs/0019/README.md

 Metadata Transport Protocol (MDTP) is designed to request device metadata from Endpoint Registry (EPR) and receive.

-DSTP complies with the [Inter-Service Messaging](/0003/README.md) guidelines.
+MDTP complies with the [Inter-Service Messaging](/0003/README.md) guidelines.

 # Language